tomual/website/README.md

 * Bootstrap 4
   * Alerts with CodeIgniter flashdata
   * Form validation with error styling
-* HTML5 Boilerplate

 ## Installation

 * Extract files to file server running PHP
 * Create the database you intend to use
-* Run sessions.sql to create sessions table
-* Run user.sql to create authentication tables
+* Run tables.sql to create authentication tables
 * Update `config/database.php` with database details
 * Update `config/config.php` to set `base_url` as the site URL